 - Half a ripe avocado.

 - A handful of organic kale.
 Unfortunately, healthy as it is, conventionally grown kale often has pesticide residues.
-If this is all you can find, soak it in sodium bicarbonate and lemon juice first or use veggie wash.
+If this is all you can find, soak it in hot water with a splash of vinegar first.
 Ideally though, organic is best.

-- Two kiwi fruit.
+- 2 kiwi fruit.
 Scooping out the fruit from the skin with a teaspoon is much quicker than trying to pare the skin off with a knife.